Frequently asked questions about the Gastroenterology and Hepatology Fellowship at IU School of Medicine.

 When and where are the outpatient clinics for fellows?
 Do fellows rotate in specialty clinics?

 Fellows are assigned to continuity clinics either at the VAMC or at Eskenazi.
 All fellows have one half day per week of continuity clinic throughout fellowship.

 One month per year, fellows are assigned an outpatient block where they can rotate in subspecialty continuity clinics in inflammatory bowel disease, motility, pancreaticobiliary, and hepatology.

 In the third year of training, fellows who are preparing for an academic career in a specific subspecialty can switch part of their weekly continuity clinic to the subspecialty clinic.

 What is the call schedule?
 Is call in-house or from home?

 A second fellow takes “patient call” from home at night and on weekends for one week at a time.
-These are calls from clinic patients about bowel preps, post-procedure complications, etc. First year fellows typically cover 1-2 weeks/year while second and third years cover 4-6 weeks/per year.
+These are calls from clinic patients about urgent issues, post-procedure complications, etc. Each fellow typically covers 3-4 weeks/year.

 What interventions do fellows learn?